 But history is also the story of how poorly-slowly we have learned and the kinds of communicable learning disorders we can get mired in.
 It took many generations to learn our way out from under the rule of kings and churches – to learn our way into democracy and out of slavery, and to learn to make progress towards gender, racial, and social equality.

 Today, virtually all our issues and challenges are artificial – our own creations.
-From social conflicts to our economic, political, and environmental challenges, from the ethics of corporations to bullying at school, from the rise of personal supercomputing to the future of jobs, the solutions to all our problems involve – depend on – our learning – on how well we learn together.
+Nothing is more essential to progressing through our political, environmental, and economic challenges than learning together.
+The solutions to all our problems involve – depend on – our learning – on how well we learn together.

 Any meaningful reform of education must begin by re-defining, socially-broadly, the word learning.
 Learning isn’t just an ancillary mental utility, learning is the central dynamic of being human.